sammitpotade/adaptTo2020/Home.md

    ![AEM SignIN](assets/L3/AEM-SignIn.png)

 6. You should now be logged in to AEM and should see the AEM landing page.
-If this is not the case, please raise your hand and ask for assistance.
+If this is not the case, please ask for assistance.
 7. We will revisit this landing page several times in the following exercises.
 You may want to create a bookmark in case you later get lost and need to return here.

 ### Exercise 4.2 - Review the updated DAM Update Asset workflow